 The Grey Muzzle Organization — Formed in 2008, and focused on supporting rescue groups and shelters that help senior dogs, The Grey Muzzle Organization provides funding for senior dog programs nationwide.
 The “Senior Spotlight” on their site lists dogs currently available through rescue groups in various cities in the U.S. In addition, there is a search-by-state listing of the organizations that have received grants from the organization, and which can lead you to find an organization focused on senior dog rescue in your area.

-Local Senior Rescue Groups
+Senior Rescue Groups by State

 Alabama, Arizona, California, Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Maryland, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin.
 Canada.